Hurence/historian/README.md

 - **Chunk** is a set of contiguous Measures with a time interval grouped by a date bucket, the measure name and eventually some tags

 The main purpose of this tool is to help creating, storing and retrieving these chunks of timeseries.
 We use chunking instead of raw storage in order to save some disk space and reduce costs at scale.
-Also chunking is very usefull to pre-compute some arggregation and to facilitae down-sampling
+Also chunking is very usefull to pre-compute some arggregation and to facilitate down-sampling

 ### Data model

-A Measure is identified by the following fields
+A Measure point is identified by the following fields
 ```scala
 case class Measure(name: String,
                    value: Double,